FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 due: Monday, June 6 (beginning of class)
 ---

-For Project 5, you're going to create a web-based app for Earth colonists exploring Mars using AngularJS.
+For Project 5, you're going to create a web-based app for Earth colonists exploring Mars using Angular 2.

 ## Requirements